What is the Green Deal?

-- The finance you get is on the electricity meter, therefore if you decide to leave the home, the next occupant will take on the finance – this should not influence the next buyers decision to purchase your home.
+- The finance you get is on the electricity meter, therefore if you decide to leave the home, the next occupant will take on the finance.
+This should not influence the next buyers’ decision to purchase your home, however.
 Green Deal finance suggests the home will have cheaper energy bills, which should more than offset the Green deal finance.

-- You can choose to pay off your Green Deal finance early if you so choose, although their maybe a financial penalty for doing so – your Green Deal provider should be able to advise on this.
+- You can choose to pay off your Green Deal finance early if you so choose, although there may be a financial penalty for doing so – your Green Deal provider should be able to advise on this.